asphalt-framework/asphalt/docs/userguide/architecture.rst

 When the container component starts its child components, each :meth:`~asphalt.core.component.Component.start` call is launched in its own task.
 Therefore all the child components start concurrently and cannot rely on the start order.
 This is by design.
-The only way components should be relying on each other is by the publishing and requesting of resources in their shared context.
+The only way components should be relying on each other is by the adding and requesting of resources in their shared context.

 Context hierarchies